sanD92/configurable-reactive-form/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.

+Reactive form generated using config JSON data or Metadata.
+Uses the power of reactive form.
+How to use of ComponentFactoryResolver.
+How to use of ViewContainerRef.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.